 Consider this recipe a healthy take on the traditional green bean casserole.
-The Cranberry Almond Green Beans have all the same classic casserole flavors without the fat and calories that typically come with the creamy sauce.
+This Cranberry Almond Green Beans recipe by Gina Hoskins has all the same classic casserole flavors without the fat and calories that typically come with the creamy sauce.
 These beans will be the perfect, modern side dish this holiday season.
 The added almonds give the classic ingredients an extra nice crunch.

-You and you’re loved ones will never believe this rich, creamy Green Bean and Mushroom Casserole is dairy-free, gluten-free, and paleo-friendly!
+You and you’re loved ones will never believe this rich, creamy Green Bean and Mushroom Casserole by Taylor Kiser is dairy-free, gluten-free, and paleo-friendly!
 Perfect for any Thanksgiving dinner!
 A mishmash of non-dairy milks simmers together with tender, golden brown sautéed onions and meaty mushrooms to create a velvety-smooth, uber-thick creamy base that gets slathered on fresh green beans and topped with deep-fried onion rings.
 You’re welcome.

-You cannot go wrong with simply roasting veggies, and these quick and easy Roasted Rosemary String Beans are proof.
+You cannot go wrong with simply roasting veggies, and Jennifer Strohmeyer‘s quick and easy Roasted Rosemary String Beans are proof.
 The addition of a little maple syrup makes this side slightly sweet and complements perfectly with the rest of the fall flavors that will likely be on the Thanksgiving menu.
 Though they may look like your typical cooked green beans, one bite will show anyone that they are anything but.

 We couldn’t resist choosing another upgraded, vegan version of the traditional green bean casserole.
-This Green Bean Casserole With Crispy Onions is much healthier yet more delicious that the original recipe.
+Laine Rudolfa‘s Green Bean Casserole With Crispy Onions is much healthier yet more delicious that the original recipe.
 The dish gets its creaminess from non-dairy milk and its slightly cheesy flavor from nutritional yeast.
 The baked onions…Well, don’t be surprised if you eat them alone and they don’t even make to the top of casserole.